[Skip to content]

 Jalopy includes the same header every time it is invoked again.
 How can this be avoided?

 You need to specify an identify key that allows Jalopy to recognize an existing header.
-Please refer to the Header section in the user's manual for more information
+Please refer to the Header section in the user’s guide for more information

 4.5.

-Jalopy reports "unexpected token XXX" when I'm trying to format a file that contains an enum declaration.
-I'd thought Jalopy fully supports all new J2SE 5.0 language features?
+Jalopy reports "unexpected token XXX" when I’m trying to format a file that contains an enum declaration.
+I’d expected Jalopy fully supports all new J2SE 5.0 language features?

-Jalopy does support the new syntax, but it tries to be backwards compatible.
-With the introduction of the new enum keyword, source code written for older VM's may no longer compile under 5.0.
+Jalopy does support all new syntax features introcucec with J2SE 5.0, but you might need to configure it accordingly.
+With the introduction of the new enum keyword, source code written for older VM’s may no longer compile under 5.0.
 Jalopy therefore provides different compliance settings to define the language level of your source code.
-You need to select "J2SE 5.0".
+You need to select "J2SE 5.0" or higher.

-Please refer to the user's manual for information how to change the compliance level.
-You can find the appropriate information in the Java Misc section in the user's manual
+Please refer to the user’s guide for information how to change the compliance level.
+You can find the appropriate information in the Java Misc section in the user’s guide

 4.6.